shikokuchuo/mirai/README.md

 3. When setting daemons, the TLS certificate and private key should be provided to the ‘tls’ argument of `daemons()`.

-- If the certificate and private key have been imported as scalar character values `cert` and `key` respectively, then the ‘tls’ argument may be specified as the character vector `c(cert, key)`.
+- If the certificate and private key have been imported as character strings `cert` and `key` respectively, then the ‘tls’ argument may be specified as the character vector `c(cert, key)`.
 - Alternatively, the certificate may be copied to a new text file, with the private key appended, in which case the path/filename of this new file may be provided to the ‘tls’ argument.